mckset/RIA/README.md

 # RIA (Early access)
 RIA (Reference Image Application) is a cross platform image organizer for both Windows and Linux designed to help artists organize their reference material through the use of tags and folders.
+RIA supports PNG, JPEG, and WebP images.

 # Installation
 Download the latest verion from release page for your operating system or compile it from source and run RIA.
-Note that RIA expects the font and icon images to be in the image folder in the directory you run it from.
+Note that RIA expects the icon image to be in the image folder in the directory you run it from.
-> **_NOTE:_** Currently, the Windows command prompt will open as a display debug information
+> **_NOTE:_** Currently, the Windows command prompt will open as a display for debug information

 ### Tested Distros:
 - Arch